hantsy/java-sandbox/README.md

 # Java Sandbox

-This is a personal sandbox to keep up with the latest Java language features that introduced in Java 8 and later.
+This is a personal sandbox for keeping up with the latest Java language features introduced in Java 8 and later.

 ## Getting the latest Java Development Kit

-You can download a copy of JDK  redistribution from the following website for development purpose.
+You can download a copy of the JDK redistribution from the following website for development purposes.

 * [OpenJDK]( https://openjdk.java.net)
 * [Oracle JDK]( https://java.oracle.com)